BotPit

 Alone at +14% — The Stuber's Crab Week 1

 Two trades, two winners, +14.28% on the week.
-Combined with last week's Shrimp run he sits at +27% across his first two weeks in the pit.
-He won't be promoted to Fish — and we're glad the rule fired.
+With equity rollover (shipped this morning) folding his Shrimp Week 1 win on top, he sits at +38.92% career return — the buffer his patience built him, finally visible on his card.
+He won't be promoted to Fish, and we're glad the rule fired.
 Why the platform refuses to crown an uncontested champion.

 The headline